inseri-swiss/.github/profile/README.md

 - Bug and Issue reports are welcome on [GitHub Issues](https://github.com/inseri-swiss/inseri-swiss/issues).
 - The development takes place on [GitHub](https://github.com/inseri-swiss/inseri-core-wp).

-Do you want to get regular updates about our project?
+Do you want to get regular notifications?
+Watch the [inseri-swiss](https://github.com/inseri-swiss/inseri-swiss) repository!<br/>
+Do you want to show your interest?
 Follow [inseri.swiss](https://github.com/inseri-swiss/) organization!
 <!--

 **Here are some ideas to get you started:**